 When you borrow money, does it matter who you borrow from?
-Or would you put your personal information out publicly and take a loan from whoever offered you one?
+Would you prefer the cash put right into your hand (direct lenders) Or would you put your personal information out publicly and take a loan from whoever offered you one? (loan brokers)

 Of course you wouldn’t.
 Identity theft is the fastest growing type of crime, so you should be more and more vigilant with their private financial information.
 If you are dealing with an internet-based business, it’s especially essential to know who you are dealing with, and how reputable they are.